michelle-morin/haiku/README.md

 ## Known Bugs

 _Does not currently account for certain edge cases.
-One edge case not currently supported is double vowel occurrences in which both vowels form syllables, such as creator, poem, ion, and eon._
+One edge case not currently supported is the double vowel "ea", which sometimes forms a single syllable (e.g., treat) and sometimes forms a double syllable (e.g., create).
+Another word not currently recognized by its correct syllable count is "poem"._

 ## Technologies Used